Onowuckc/data-warehouse/README.md

   https://www.microsoft.com/en-us/sql-server/sql-server-downloads
 - Run the installer and follow the prompts to install SQL Server Express.
 - Choose the default or named instance as preferred.
 - Enable SQL Server Authentication and set a strong password for the 'sa' user.
+- After installation, start the SQL Server service from the Windows Services app if it is not already running.

 ### 2. Install SQL Server Management Studio (SSMS)

 - Download SSMS from:
   https://learn.microsoft.com/en-us/sql/ssms/download-sql-server-management-studio-ssms?view=sql-server-ver16
+- Run the installer and follow the prompts to install SSMS.
-- Install SSMS to have a graphical interface to manage your SQL Server instance, run queries, and execute scripts.
+- Launch SSMS and connect to your SQL Server instance using Windows Authentication or SQL Server Authentication with the 'sa' user and password you set.

 ### 3. Prepare the Project Environment